kimipooh/list-view-google-calendar/readme.txt

 = 5.5 =
 * Fixed the issue that "orderbysort" setting in the admin setting menu isn't applied.
+* Fixed the warnings when some Google calendar values, such as a description, are empty.

 = 5.4 =
 * Fixed the hook "lvgc_each_output_data" issue.